-The Multipurpose Pathway system shall be well lighted to maintain security and encourage use of the pedestrian network.
-In many cases street lighting will provide sufficient lighting when pathways are integrated with street cross section.
+The Multipurpose Pathway system will be well lighted to maintain security and encourage use of the pedestrian network.
+In many cases street lighting will provide sufficient lighting when pathways are integrated within the street cross section.

 3.5 Setback Requirements / Adjacency Issues